Join over 5,000 people who are subscribed to receive a once daily email with all of our posts. Never miss out! Click here to subscribe.

-For more info on the card CLICK HERE
+For more info on this card and other travel rewards cards CLICK HERE

 The Barclay Arrival Plus just reduced their sign up bonus from 50,000 points to 40,000 points.
 When the offer is increased again that would be another great option.
 You could also use this option to purchase a second day’s worth of park tickets if you wanted to hit more than one attraction.
 Undercover Tourist is the only place to purchase the tickets to make this work though.